 Are you willing and able to prioritize meetings, work days, and volunteer hours?

 Independence and Healthy Risk: Of course we all want our children to be independent, competent, and confident.
 But how that translates at Eastern Ridge might be a little different.
 Our teachers encourage children on the journey to independence.
 This means giving them many opportunities to do things on their own, from ladling their own soup at lunch time to putting on their own gear to go outside.
 We encourage climbing, balancing, and navigating in nature in ways that develop children’s sensory-motor systems and build confidence and competence, but may involve a few scrapes along the way.

 How does this approach mesh with your current parenting style?
 Do you embrace the philosophy that “risky play” is actually healthy and protective of children’s developing sense of mastery and confidence?

 Food: We feel strongly about food and its impact on children.
-Our nutritional philosophy is largely based upon the work of Dr. Weston A. Price.
-We believe in an omnivorous, nutrient-dense diet rich with pastured animal foods, properly prepared grains, legumes and nuts, and unrefined saturated and monounsaturated fats and plenty of seasonal, local, organic produce.
+We believe in an omnivorous, nutrient-dense diet rich with pastured meats and organic dairy products, whole grains, legumes and nuts, and unrefined saturated and monounsaturated fats and plenty of seasonal, local, organic produce.
+Our meals are minimally processed and free of added sugars.
 Most meals should have something for everyone, but parents are responsible for reviewing the menu and supplementing for children with dietary restrictions.
-We are a gluten-free, sugar-free school as many of our families do not eat those at home.

 Eastern Ridge provides lunch and afternoon snacks.
 Families are asked to provide a morning snack of organic vegetables on a rotating schedule.

-Is your family willing to follow our sugar- and gluten-free food policy at school events and participate in morning snacks (bringing organic vegetables) on a rotating schedule?
+Is your family willing to follow our sugar-free, healthy food policy at school events and participate in morning snacks (bringing organic vegetables) on a rotating schedule?